 (d) shall maintain every such aid under its control.

+(1A) The chief executive officer cannot establish a navigational aid within the boundaries of a port under the control and management of a port authority without the agreement of that port authority.

-(2) Any marine navigational aid established by the department or a port authority before the commencement of this Act shall be deemed to have been established under this Act.
+(2) Any marine navigational aid established by the chief executive officer or a port authority before the commencement of this Act shall be deemed to have been established under this Act.

-(3) Where the department or a port authority enters into an agreement pursuant to paragraph (aa) of subsection (1) —
+(3) Where the chief executive officer or a port authority enters into an agreement pursuant to paragraph (aa) of subsection (1) —

 (a) any marine navigational aid to which the agreement applies shall be deemed to have been or to be established under this Act; and